 Applications submitted to the JHM IRBs must state whether or not an imaging procedure conducted as part of a research protocol will produce an image of clinical quality.
 Any images or report of those images that will become part of a research participant's medical record should be considered to be of clinical quality.
 Because JHM is responsible for the interpretation and follow-up of the information derived from clinical images, applications that intend to involve imaging of clinical quality must include a plan that will be followed if an incidental finding is detected.

-Effective September 2009, the eIRB application, Section 27, Imaging/Radiation includes required questions that must be completed to describe the plan to the IRB.
+Effective September 2009, the eIRB application, Incidental Findings includes required questions that must be completed to describe the plan to the IRB.
 Please note the following clarifications:

 The plan for research studies that involve multiple or sequential scans or imaging in normal volunteers does not have to include a clinical reading for each scan as long as there is a similar scan that is not older than one year and was read as clinically normal.
 The plan should explain how the investigator would document that a clinical reading had occurred in the past year.